Ruk33/ruk33.github.io/_posts/2020-11-16-migrating-postgres-sql-database-using-dokku.md

 PGPASSWORD=<db-password> pg_dump -U <db-user> -h <db-host> -p <db-port> <db-name> | psql -h <internal-db-ip> -U postgres <db-name>
 ```

+And that's it, we create a backup using `pg_dump` and restore it using `psql`.
-And that's it, the new database should have all the data loaded.
+The new database should have all the data loaded.

 ## Bonus tip, periodic backups to S3